swyxio/swyxdotio/content/writing/nontechnical/js-tooling.md

 _JavaScript Tooling Sucks because it is stacks on stacks of brittle abstraction_

 I'll break the writing style of this column so far by relating a recent incident.
-I can do this because I don't have an editor tut-tutting at me and then have to risk hurting their feelings.
+I can do this because I don't have an editor tut-tutting at me.
 If I lose you, though, [let me know.](https://twitter.com/swyx)

 By default, all `npm install`s assign packages with the caret (`^`) which matches minor and major versions of a package, assuming that packages follow [semver](https://www.jvandemo.com/a-simple-guide-to-semantic-versioning/).
 However, [semver is a social contract](https://twitter.com/sophiebits/status/1063601210144387072) - trivially, if any users rely on bugs, then a bugfix is a breaking change, so semver relies on the definition of a bug, which has the very technical definition of "software not working as we thought we intended".
 More importantly, semver isn't enforced in any meaningful way when published, so it can't be relied upon when downloading.
+Yet that is exactly what we do when we use the caret by default.

 [`event-stream` happened](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident), and a package was removed even though it was on the register, so all JS tooling and apps built on that tooling started failing.
 Package management security is above my paygrade, but the reason it had so much _impact_ was because of a single character: `^`.